This post may contain affiliate links. See my privacy policy for details.

 If you have heard of Johnny Marzetti Casserole, a delicious ground beef recipe, you are definitely from the Midwestern USA.

-If you haven’t heard of it, don’t feel bad as I didn’t have a clue what it was (or that it even existed) until I randomly stumbled up it a couple of weeks ago while looking for a good ground beef recipe.
-My attention was immediately drawn to the title : Johnny Marzetti?
-Made a casserole?
+If you haven’t heard of it, don’t feel bad.
+I didn’t have a clue what it was (or that it even existed) until I randomly stumbled upon it a couple of weeks ago while looking for a good ground beef recipe.
+My attention was immediately drawn to the title: Johnny Marzetti?
+Did he make a casserole?
 Who’s he?
-I knew that I loved my Sour Cream Ground Beef Noodle Casserole, and this recipe also using ground beef in a casserole seemed similar, so I HAD to explore this recipe!

 The Johnny Marzetti casserole originated at the Italian restaurant Marzetti’s in Columbus, Ohio.
-The restaurant was established in 1896, but the real local fame came when Teresa Marzetti served up this baked casserole that she named after her brother-in-law Johnny.
-It was cheap, cheerful and Marzetti’s happened to be right by Ohio State University – full of students looking for cheap, good eats.
+The restaurant was established in 1896, but the real local fame came when Teresa Marzetti served up this baked casserole that she named after her brother-in-law, Johnny.
+It was cheap and cheerful, and Marzetti’s happened to be right by Ohio State University—full of students looking for inexpensive, good food.
 It soon became famous all over Ohio and the Midwest.

 A Simple & Easy Ground Beef Casserole

-This ground beef recipe is still popular with home cooks today and for good reason.
-It’s easy, it’s delicious and yes, it’s cheap (ground beef is always cheap!) and cheerful.
-I love a good ground beef recipe and the Johnny Marzetti casserole has become one of my new favourites.
+This ground beef recipe is still popular with home cooks today, and for good reason.
+It’s easy, delicious, and, yes, cheap (ground beef is always cheap!) and cheerful.
+I love a good ground beef recipe, and the Johnny Marzetti casserole has become one of my new favorites.

-On a side note, Marzetti’s restaurant is now closed ( has been since 1972) but the name lived on with a line of salad dressings in the States!
+On a side note, Marzetti’s restaurant is now closed (it has been since 1972), but the name lived on with a line of salad dressings in the States!
 Who knew?

 Side Dishes to Serve with this Casserole

-I suggest a nice lighter Homemade coleslaw recipe or my Tex-Mex Corn Salad for some extra zip.
+I suggest a nice light Homemade coleslaw recipe or my Tex-Mex Corn Salad for some extra zip.
 You also can’t go wrong with a Dill Cucumber and Tomato Salad or Mexican Coleslaw.
-What you need is to keep any side dishes light AND full of vegetables, so a salad is the perfect thing.
+You need to keep any side dishes light AND full of vegetables, so a salad is the perfect thing.
 Even a simple green salad will do the trick.
-This is a heavy pasta casserole so you want to make sure to balance out the meal.
+This is a heavy pasta casserole, so you want to make sure to balance out the meal.

 More Great Ground Beef Recipes:

-You can also prepare this casserole and leave it in the fridge, until an hour before you want to eat or even overnight.
-I’ve read that leaving it overnight really gets the flavours melding together even better.
+You can also prepare this casserole and leave it in the fridge until an hour before you want to eat or even overnight.
+I’ve read that leaving it overnight really gets the flavors melding together even better.

 So, who here has heard of the Johnny Marzetti casserole before – and if so, where are you from?